metas-mk/100-days-of-code/r2-log.md

 #### Syncronous action vs. Asyncrononus action creator

 - Syncronous action creator: instantly returns an action object with data ready to be directly processed by reducers
-- Asyncronous action creator: takes some amount of time for it to get its data ready to be consumed
+- Asyncronous action creator: takes some amount of time for it to get its data ready to be consumed.
+Happens for example with network requests.
+To deal with thode in Redux we always have to use a middleware (e.g. Redux Thunk)